10 Best Flea Markets In Colombia

 The listed operating hours are 7 a.m. to 6 p.m. every day of the week.

-Here’s. the listed address: Cra.
+Here’s the listed address: Cra.
 39 #50-25, Medellín, La Candelaria, Medellín, Antioquia, Colombia.

 It seems like a well-rounded place with a variety of items, so why not?

-9. Passage Leclerc (Pasaje Leclerc in Cartegena)
+9. Passage Leclerc (Pasaje Leclerc in Cartagena)

 Of course, it does have to be open.